blumenthaler/node-js-intro-to-postgresql/README.md

 Probably the most striking difference between them, is that SQLite is a file-based database.
 When you query SQLite, it manipulates and fetches data by making direct calls to a file holding the data.
 That file, essentially, *is* the SQLite database.
 Postgres works very differently: it fetches data through an interface of ports and sockets that connect to a database server that must be installed in the environment in which the application is running.

 The fact that SQLite is just a file makes it an insanely lightweight and fast solution.
 So SQLite is a great technology to use when what is needed is speed and portability, and when the application in question is relatively simple.
 When, however, an application is larger; when, in particular, multiple parties (or users) may need to access the database at the same time, then SQLite begins to show its limitations.
 Because the SQLite database is just a file there's now mechanism for maintaining multiple database users who may be accessing the database at the same time.
 In SQLite there's just one user and only one write process can take place at one time.
 For many large-scale applications, this limitation is simply prohibitive.
 In this scenario, many software engineers will turn to a full-fledged relational database like Postgres.

 ## Installing PostgreSQL

 Now that we have an idea about the characteristics of Postgres, let's get it installed.
 Yes it needs to be installed!
 Here, of course, we encounter one of the limitations of Postgres compared to SQLite.
 It's definitely a bit more of an involved process to get it going on our systems.
 Nonetheless, we can do it!

-One of the reason that install Postgres can be complex is that it depends on your environment.
+One of the reason that installing Postgres can be complex is that it depends on your environment.
 Setup and configuration, in general, is often frustrating because of the idiosyncacies of each environment.
 But we'll go through some methods here that should be pretty full proof.

 Before we get started, though, we need to understand the overall process here since each of the installation procedures is aiming at the same goal.
 In order to complete our installation, we need to achieve the following: